 Development of charging and accounting/settlement mechanisms for current and future international telecommunication/ICT services and networks including adaptation of existing D-series Recommendations to the evolving user needs.

-3 Tasks
+3 Tasks*

 Tasks include, but are not limited to:

 The study should cover all international telecommunication services taking into account advances in technology, next-generation networks (NGN), and regulatory developments.
 In studying this Question, special explicit consideration should be given to the needs of developing countries** , and in particular to the least developed countries.

-In this context, the international and/or regional aspects of the following topics should be included: 1) mobile communications, including broadband; 2) “IP telephony”; 4) next-generation networks (NGN); 5) other charging, accounting, and economic issues arising out of use of next-generation networks and any future development.
+In this context, the international and/or regional aspects of the following topics should be included: 1) mobile communications, including broadband;

+2) mobile termination rate; 3) fixed termination rate; 4) flat rate for fixed to mobile and vice versa; 5) accounting rates for fixed; 6) settlement rates for fixed; 7) alternative accounting procedures (e.g., changes in deadlines for settlements); 8) tariff issues for cross-border connectivity for mobile; 9) tariff issues for short message service (SMS) and multimedia messaging service (MMS); 10) leased line tariff; 11) transit traffic; 12) guidelines based on international and regional practices for resolution of disputes regarding charging (e.g., duration, origin of traffic, etc.); 13) accounting and settlement procedures, including their evolution; 14) “IP telephony”; 15) next-generation networks (NGN); and 16) other charging, accounting, and economic issues arising out of use of next-generation networks and any future development.

 Other topics may be studied as appropriate, based on contributions.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.Framework, D.Colocation, STUDY_COMMAG, STUDY_doublecharging, STUDY_DRCI, and TR_AccountingIOT.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships